umerahmedbaig7/Robot-Modeling-and-Identification/Lab_1/README.md

 ## Objective

 This lab implements the **forward kinematics** of a six-degree-of-freedom (6-DOF) serial robotic manipulator from scratch using the classical **Denavit-Hartenberg (DH) parameterisation**.
 Given a set of joint angles, the algorithm computes the **position and orientation** (pose) of the end-effector with respect to the base frame.
-The lab is further extended with an **interactive 3D visualisation** of the full kinematic chain, rendering each joint frame origin and the connecting links in three-dimensional space.
+The lab is further extended with an **interactive 3D visualization** of the full kinematic chain, rendering each joint frame origin and the connecting links in three-dimensional space.

 The key learning outcomes are: